6 Tips for Secure Text Messaging During Customer Conversations

 • All “gray area” conversations are escalated to another channel

 After you review your texts, you can make improvements in any identified problem areas.
-Reviewing texts and making subsequent changes is a surefire way to achieve secure text messaging.
+Regularly reviewing texts and making subsequent changes is a surefire way to achieve secure text messaging.

 Want to learn more about secure text messaging?
 Download our SMS Security and Compliance Guide.